Nürburgring, 30 Apr 1972

 - Brabham BT38 (Tom Belsø): Brand new for Tom Belsø at Oulton Park at the end of March 1972, entered by Team Viking.
 Raced by Belsø in F2 all season, then converted to Formula Atlantic for a couple of races late in the year.
 For sale during much of 1973, then to Tom Foster (Modesto, CA) for SCCA Formula B and ICSCC events from 1974 to 1977.
 Ron Householder (Portland, OR) then bought it for the engine, and sold the car in July 1978 to Kevin Skinner (Langley, BC, Canada).
 He won the ICSCC Formula B class in 1979, winning his class in seven races.
 In 2013, he still owned the car.

 - Chevron B20 [72-2] (Vic Elford): Chevron Racing Team entry in Formula 2 in 1972, raced by Peter Gethin and Vic Elford.
 Gethin won at Pau in early May.
 Also raced by John Watson with a 1900cc Cosworth FVC in the Rothmans 5000.
-Unlikely to be the car leased by Ed Reeves for David Morgan to race in the Torneio do Brasil.
-However, Tony Martin did a deal in South America to buy three F2 cars for South African racing in 1973, and it is likely that as the Morgan Chevron had been damaged, the older ex-Gethin works F2 car was substituted.
-Raced by Martin in 1973, when it was fitted with a 2-litre BDA and later a FVC engine.
-Raced by Glenn Martin a few times in 1974.
+Believed to be the car leased by Ed Reeves for David Morgan to race in the Torneio do Brasil at the end of the year.
+Morgan crashed in practice at Interlagos when the car hit the Armco barrier head on and went between the two sections, luckily stopping just before the cockpit.
+The car was "extremely badly bent" and a fortunately unhurt Morgan had to be cut out of the car.
+It is likely that the car would not have been repairable after this, but it is possible it survived in some form.

 - Brabham BT38 (Bob Wollek): New for Motul Rondel Racing at Hockenheim in mid-April 1972, and raced all season by Bob Wolleck.
 Raced once by Carlos Reutemann at Enna.
 Sold to Bill O'Connor (Highland Park, IL) for Formula B for 1973.
 To Chuck Dietrich (Sandusky, OH) for 1974, then fitted with a Cosworth BDA for 1975, 1976 and 1977.
 Subsequent history unknown.